mazkk123/Fluid_Predictor/README.md

 ## WCSPH - Weakly Compressible SPH
 This method extends the computations undertaken in the traditional SPH by guaranteeing better density fluctuation and advanced time step computations.
-By doing so, it ensures that fluids can achieve
-- not a fully incompressible state - but one that is weakly compressible and accurately depicts time stepping and density fluctuations for more particles.
+By doing so, it ensures that fluids can achieve, not a fully incompressible state, but one that is weakly compressible and accurately depicts time stepping and density fluctuations for more particles.